 In addition to her research, Dr. Gibson incorporates her work into the courses she teaches at the University of Kentucky in both her foundational social work courses (Introduction to Social Welfare, Research Methods) as well as through advanced coursework (Poverty and Inequality, Clinical Practice).

 Dr. Gibson has taught for the University of Kentucky's College of Social Work, Winthrop University's Department of Social Work, Ashland University's Department of Social Work and Family Studies, The Ohio State University's College of Medicine, and The Ohio State University's College of Social Work.

 University of Kentucky's College of Social Work

-Education Abroad: Exploring the Legacy of Social Welfare and Religious Injustice in Ireland and Northern Ireland
+Education Abroad: Restorative Justice and Social Reconciliation in Ireland & Northern Ireland

 Students will visit historical cultural sites in Ireland and Northern Ireland that provide a context for understanding the divisive as well as supportive roles that religion has played in the Irish culture.